COVID-19 & the NSW Courts

 Should I attend court in person?

-You will not be required to attend Court in the current environment.
-We can advise you whether you are required to attend court.
+Currently, there are a number of court appearances you are not required to attend if you are legally represented.
+We can advise you on an ongoing basis whether you are required to attend court.

-- have travelled and returned from overseas in the past 14 days
+- have traveled and returned from overseas in the past 14 days

 - have had contact with a diagnosed, suspected or confirmed case of COVID-19 in the last 14 days